GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Lisp is worth learning for the profound enlightenment experience you will have when you finally get it; that experience will make you a better programmer for the rest of your days, even if you never actually use Lisp itself a lot.
+> ### Don't blame me for the fact that competent programming will be too difficult for "the average programmer" — you must not fall into the trap of rejecting a surgical technique because it is beyond the capabilities of the barber in his shop around the corner.
 >
-> ~ *Eric S. Raymond*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts